-Lovesick shoppers shell out more than $20.7 billion in Cupid’s name each year.
-That makes Valentine’s Day the third-largest consumer holiday in the U.S. But love might not be the only motivator.
-Roughly 44% of people expect their Valentine to spend at least $50 on a gift, according to WalletHub’s 2019 Valentine’s Day Survey.
-More than 4 in 10 people also would break up with their significant other if he or she spent irresponsibly.
+Lovesick shoppers shell out more than $27.4 billion in Cupid’s name each year.
+That makes Valentine’s Day the second-priciest holiday on the calendar for U.S. consumers.
+But love might not be the only motivator.
+Roughly 31% of people expect their Valentine to spend at least $50 on a gift, according to WalletHub’s 2020 Valentine’s Day Survey.
+More than 4 in 10 people would also break up with their significant other if he or she spent irresponsibly.
 So fear is a factor, too.

 We posed the following questions to a panel of leading consumer studies scholars.
 You can find their bios and responses below.